davmac314/dasynq/doc/USAGE.md

     set_enabled(loop_t &, bool b);

 This enables or disables the watcher.
-You should not enable a watcher that might currently have its callback running (unless the event loop is polled by only single thread).
+You should not enable a watcher that might currently have its callback running (unless the event loop is polled by only a single thread).

 Some backends support watching IN_EVENTS | OUT_EVENTS at the same time, but some don't.
-Use a bidi_fd_watcher if you need to do that:
+Use a `bidi_fd_watcher` if you need to do that:

     class my_bidi_fd_watcher : public loop_t::bidi_fd_watcher_impl<my_bidi_fd_watcher>
     {